F&M Mascot Working Group

 - Develop concepts that are distinctive, meaningful, and true to our Diplomat identity.

-- Deliver three mascot concepts—including names, visuals, rationales, and practical considerations—for review by the president in mid-November.
+- Deliver three mascot concepts—including names, visuals, rationales, and practical considerations—for review by the president.

-Our inspiration remains the diplomat.
-Many already think of the diplomat as our mascot; our goal is to give it a form that is fun, gender-neutral, and full of personality—a character that sparks connection, excitement, and a sense of belonging.
+Our inspiration remains the diplomat, and we invite you to submit ideas for a character that sparks connection, excitement, and a sense of belonging.

 Process and Timeline